Health Library

-Laryngeal web is a rare condition in which your child’s windpipe is partially constricted, or narrowed, making it difficult to breathe normally causing frequent shortness of breath and other symptoms.
-The larynx (voice box) contains web-like tissue that limits the volume of air flowing in and out of the windpipe.
-The web may be very thin or thicker, which will determine the severity of your child’s breathing limitation and may also impact the appropriate treatment method.
+Laryngeal web is a rare condition where the windpipe is partially constricted, or narrowed, making it difficult to breathe normally.
+The larynx (voice box) contains web-like tissue that reduces the amount of air flowing in and out of the windpipe.
+The web may be very thin or thick, which will determine how much the breathing is affected and may also impact the treatment method.

 Causes

 Laryngeal web is often a congenital defect, which means it is present from birth.
-In some cases, laryngeal webs are acquired, often resulting from long-term intubation.
+In some cases, laryngeal webs can form later, often after long-term intubation.

 Signs and Symptoms